saweeet/saweeet.github.io/content/en/cat-sitting.md

 - Kindly request guests to be mindful of the cats when entering and leaving the house.
 Remind them to avoid leaving the front door open for long periods of time.
 See *[Outdoor Safety](./cat-sitting/#outdoor-safety)* section.
 - Kindly educate guests if they are violating any of the points in the *[Don'ts](./cat-sitting/#donts)* section
 - Feel free to move furniture around to accommodate additional seating.
-- There are about 12 additional foldable black seats in the outside shed.
+- There are about 12 additional foldable black seats in the outside shed behind the house.
 - There are also 2 foldable tables in the outside shed.

 ---